Date Thesis Awarded

 My honors thesis will be looking specifically at Jewish and Catholic religious institutions and their rooted beliefs concerning social justice.
 My main research question is: what theological underpinnings reside within religious communities that inspire its members to do acts of social justice, and then sustain this drive for change?
 Within this question, I hope to determine the core foundations of social justice programs which develop from these religious institutions: for what purpose do they form and who are they striving to serve?
 Ideally these answers will lead to an unraveling of social justice motivators and aid in promoting and increasing community service work around the world.

 Service has always been more than just an addition to my resume; it is a fulfilling experience that permeates my life and future goals.
 I plan to use my research to contribute to the growing ecumenical field within religious studies.
 By discovering main motivating factors of service work and social responsibilities within Jewish and Catholic institutions, I hope to better understand and therefore explain the need for more prominent social justice action in our world.

 Neimo, Lindsey C., "Faith-Based Foundations of Social Justice: Where learning and life converge" (2014).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 78.

 Creative Commons License